MasonSalvas/Asset_Growth/README.md

 # Description
-In this assignment will take your principal, intrest rate, time(in years) and the number of times compounded per year and give you the amount earned
+In this assignment will take your principal, intrest rate, time(in years) and the number of times compounded per year and give you the amount earned.
+This was an early cide demonstrating while loops and also checking the user input.